 Though the installation instructions tell them what to do, they have no idea what those steps actually do.
-This article shall explain the basics of software installation.
-After reading this article you would feel more at home when installing your next software.
+This article explains the basics of software installation.
+After reading it you would feel more at home when installing your next piece of software.

-Generally beginners tend to search desperately for RPMs since installing RPMs is a real simple task.
+Generally, beginners tend to search desperately for RPMs, since installing RPMs is a simple task.
 But this article doesn't talk about RPMs.
-It deals with the softwares that you generally get in the zipped formats as tarballs.
+It deals with the software that you generally get in the zipped / tarball format.

-Generally you would get Linux software in the tarball format (.tgz) This file has to be uncompressed into any directory using tar command.
-In case you download a new tarball by the name game.tgz, then you would have to type the following command
+Generally you would get Linux software in the tarball format (.tgz).
+This file has to be uncompressed into a directory using the tar command.
+If you download a new tarball by the name game.tgz, then you would have to type the following command

 tar xfvz game.tgz

 This would create a directory within the current directory and unzip all the files within that new directory.
-Once this is complete the installation instructions ask you to execute the 3 (now famous) commands: configure, make & make install.
-Most of the users do this and successfully install their softwares.
-But most of the newbies have no idea what this really does.
-The rest of the article shall explain the meaning of these 3 commands
+Once this is complete the installation instructions ask you to execute the three (now famous) commands: configure, make & make install.

-Each software comes with a few files which are solely for the purpose of installation sake.
+Each piece of new software comes with a few files which are solely for the purpose of installation sake.
 One of them is the configure script.
 The user has to run the following command at the prompt

 The main job of the configure script is to create a 'Makefile'.
 This is a very important file for the installation process.
-Depending on the results of the tests (checks) that the configure script performed it would write down the various steps that need to be taken (while compiling the software) in the file named Makefile.
+Depending on the results of the tests (checks) that the configure script has performed, it would write the various steps that need to be taken (while compiling the software) in the file named Makefile.

 'make' is actually a utility which exists on almost all Unix systems.
-For make utility to work it requires a file named Makefile in the same directory in which you run make.
-As we have seen the configure script's main job was to create a file named Makefile to be used with make utility (sometimes the Makefile is named as makefile also).
+For the make utility to work it requires a file named Makefile in the same directory in which you run make.
+As we have seen, the configure script's main job was to create a file named Makefile to be used with the make utility (sometimes the Makefile is named as makefile also).

-The Makefile actually has a lot of labels (sort of names for different sections).
-Hence depending on what needs to be done the control would be passed to the different sections within the Makefile.
-Or it is possible that at the end of one of the section there is a command to go to some next section.
+The Makefile actually has a lot of labels (names for different sections).
+Hence, depending on what needs to be done, the control would be passed to different sections within the Makefile.
+Or it is possible that, at the end of one of the section, there is a command to go to some next section.

 One of the labels present in the Makefile happens to be named 'install'.

-The install section happens to be only a part where the executables and other required files created during the last step (i.e. make) are copied into the required final directories on your machine.
+The install section happens to be just one part where the executables and other required files created during the last step (i.e. make) are copied into the required final directories on your machine.
 E.g. the executable that the user runs may be copied to the /usr/local/bin so that all users are able to run the software.
-Similarly all the other files are also copied to the standard directories in Linux.
-Remember that when you ran make, all the executables were created in the temporary directory where you had unzipped your original tarball.
-So when you run make install, these executables are copied to the final directories.

 This article was originally written by Kiran Pai.